 Fewer Advertisements

-Another major advantage of cutting the cord is that you can say goodbye - for the most part - to the worst part about cable TV: the ads.
-It's estimated that we spend around four years of our lives watching advertisements, and considering the vast majority of them are silly bordering on stupid, this fact often fills people with a burning frustration that could almost be called anger.
+It's estimated we spend around four years of our lives watching advertisements.
+Considering the vast majority of them are silly, bordering on stupid, this fact often fills people with a burning frustration that feels suspiciously like anger.

 Watch from Anywhere

-Some cable companies are adapting and coming up with their own apps that let you access your subscription from anywhere but for the most part, to watch cable TV you need to be at home.
+Some cable companies are adapting and coming up with their own apps that let you access your subscription from anywhere, but for the most part, to watch cable TV, you need to be at home.

 Share Accounts

 Lastly, streaming services are an excellent option because they allow you to share accounts.
-For example, Netflix's $15 a month plan allows you to make up to six accounts and stream using four different screens at a time.
+For example, Netflix's $19.99 a month plan allows you to make up to six accounts and stream using four different screens at a time.

 With cable, if you want to share your subscription with someone, you need to invite them to your home.

-How to Watch TV For Free
+How to Watch TV for Free

-If the idea of cutting cable out of your life is appealing but you want to take things a step further by avoiding paid streaming services, there are a few options out there that will allow you to watch TV for free.
+If the idea of cutting cable out of your life is appealing, but you want to take things a step further by avoiding paid streaming services, there are a few options out there that will allow you to watch TV for free.

 Use a TV Antenna

 This is because many channels, especially the mainstay networks such as ABC, CBS, NBC, and FOX, all broadcast their signal digitally.
-Your antenna will pick it up and you can get high-definition programming for free.
+Your antenna will pick it up, and you can get high-definition programming for free.

-Free Streaming
+Free Streaming Services

 Free Trials and Rentals